nickhuber/website/content/pages/projects.rst

 :slug: projects
 :summary: projects

 These are some projects of my own I have worked on.
+The sources for most can be found on my `Github <https://github.com/nickhuber>`_

 PACT
 -----